mauratee/Renters-Speak/README.md

 To exit and stop running server, enter `CTRL + c` or `CMD + c`

-TO RUN TESTS:<br>
+### To Run Tests:
 In terminal, enter `python3 tests.py`<br>
-Output will tell you how many test ran and how many failed of the tests that ran.
+Output will tell you how many tests ran and how many failed of the tests that ran.